leticiamat/leticiamat.github.io/discrete-structures.md

 </div>
 <br>

-## How to represent a graph to a human:
+## How to represent a graph to a human

 ![how-to-represent-a-graph](graph-1.jpg)

-## How to represent a graph to a computer:
+## How to represent a graph to a computer

 <div style="border:1px solid; padding:10px">
     <strong>Definition 2 (Adjacency matrix):</strong>